 Motorcycles and ATVs

 If you’re looking to explore the area around your stay, a motorbike or ATV is a fun and convenient way to get around.
-It’s especially popular in spots like Popoyo, where you’ll find plenty of winding back roads leading to dreamy viewpoints, quiet beaches, and tucked-away local haunts.
+This option is especially popular in spots like Popoyo, where you’ll find plenty of winding back roads leading to dreamy viewpoints, quiet beaches, and tucked-away local haunts.

 Boat Trips